Roadmaps in Listen

-This article describes the Roadmaps in Listen experience, which includes the ability to:
+This article provides an overview of functionality in Listen Roadmaps, which includes the ability to:

 For instructions on how to build roadmaps in Pendo Listen, see Create and edit roadmaps.